youngnick/gateway-api/site-src/implementations.md

 supports the sidecar proxy model, offering choice to users.
 Cilium is [working on a Gateway API implementation][cilium-issue].

+Cilium v1.13 implements Gateway API v0.5.1, supporting the Standard channel resources (GatewayClass, Gateway, and HTTPRoute), plus ReferenceGrant and TLSRoute, and passes all the core conformance tests, plus the ReferenceGrant extended conformance tests.

+Please see the [Gateway API tutorial](#cilium-gateway-api) for some documentation to get you started.

 Cilium is open source and is a CNCF incubation project.

 If you have questions about Cilium Service Mesh the #service-mesh channel on